PetarUrdjanov/Face-Emotion-Detection/README.md

 ![model_explainability_fer2013model_1](folder/model_explainability_fer2013model_1.png)

 We can conclude that both of the models learn and recognize as we humans do.
-For example the happy faces are recognized by the broad lips and the holes in the cheeks.
+For example the happy faces are recognized by the broad smile and the holes in the cheeks.
 The shape of the eyebrows play decisive role in all of the three emotions shown above.
 On the surprised face the dominant factor is the opened mouth, while the angry face is recognized mainly by the eye-brows and the tight-shut lips.

 **Pipeline for face detection and emotion recognition**